 Figure 5.2.2.5.1-1: SM context status notification

 1. The SMF shall send a POST request to the SM Context Status callback reference provided by the NF Service Consumer during the subscription to this notification.
 The payload body of the POST request shall contain the notification payload.

+If the notification is triggered by PDU session handover, the notification payload shall contain the Cause IE with value "PDU_SESSION_HANDED_OVER".